Distinguished Faculty Fellows

 Dr. Valarie Zeithaml is the David S. Van Pelt Family Distinguished Professor of Marketing at UNC-Chapel Hill Kenan-Flagler Business School and an award-winning teacher and researcher.
 She was recently honored with the 2009 Sheth Foundation/Journal of Marketing Award for scholarship based on the benefits of time and hindsight, the 2009 AMA Irwin/McGraw-Hill Distinguished Marketing Educator Award for lifetime leadership in marketing education and extensive contributions to the marketing discipline, and the 2008 Paul D. Converse Award for enduring contributions through a body of work.
 Zeithaml and her co-authors have written three books: Driving Customer Equity: How Customer Lifetime Value is Reshaping Corporate Strategy, Delivering Quality Service, and the textbook entitled Services Marketing.
 Her research, which has won awards in Journal of Marketing, Journal of Marketing Research, Journal of Consumer Research, and Journal of Service Research, primarily deals with the topics of service quality, customer equity, customer perceived value, and service infusion.

-Yogesh Joshi is an Assistant Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
+Yogesh Joshi is a Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 His research focuses on competitive marketing strategies, market entry, optimal product portfolios, brand extensions, diffusion, and innovation.
 His research has been published in Marketing Science and Management Science, and he was recognized as an MSI Young Scholar in 2011.
 His prior industry experience includes work as a strategy consultant on issues related to marketing, operations, and technology.
 He teaches a course on customer-centric innovation in the MBA and undergraduate programs, and on mathematical models in marketing in the PhD program.

-Sunil Mithas is an Associate Professor in the Decision, Operations and Information Technology Department.
+Sunil Mithas is a Professor in the Decision, Operations and Information Technology Department.
 His research focuses on strategic management of information technology resources and provides implications for managing such resources for improved firm performance and profitability through revenue growth, cost reduction, and intangibles such as customer satisfaction, innovation and organizational capabilities.
 He also investigates the types of business processes and services that are most suitable for outsourcing and offshoring.
 His research has appeared in journals that include Management Science, Information Systems Research, MIS Quarterly, Marketing Science, Journal of Marketing, and Production and Operations Management.
 Some of his work has been featured in business publications such as Harvard Business Review, MIT Sloan Management Review, Bloomberg, Computerworld, and InformationWeek.

-Wendy Moe is an Associate Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
+Wendy Moe is a Professor of Marketing at the Robert H. Smith School of Business at the University of Maryland.
 Her research interests lie in modeling online consumer shopping behavior and early sales forecasting.
 Professor Moe’s research has appeared in Marketing Science, Journal of Marketing Research, Management Science, Journal of Marketing, Journal of Interactive Marketing, Journal of Consumer Psychology, and Journal of Public Policy and Marketing.